GeneArguelles/BLOCKCHAIN/README.md

 # BLOCKCHAIN
-A repository of all my Blockchain code
+A repository of all my Blockchain code that I created as a project for a Codecademy course on Blockchain with Python.